c-x-wang/PythonRoom/README.md

-PythonRoom
+Python 1
 ==========

-Ohlone for Kids: Coding with Python class
+Ohlone for Kids: Coding with Python 1